HatfieldChair/HatfieldStandingOrders/StandingOrders.md

   1. The Student Trustee will be elected during the Epiphany Election Cycle as per the Executive Committee election procedures and requirements laid out in Article 4.
   2. The position will have the same Term as the Executive Committee as laid out in article 4 of these Standing Orders.
   3. Members running for Student Trustee may not be a member of the executive committee or running for any executive committee positions.
 Any student trustee who falls foul of these conditions whilst in office will be assumed to have resigned.
-  4. The student trustee will be a member of the Independence Committee and its Successor, the Shadow Board of Trustees.
+  4. The student trustee will be a member of the Board of Trustees.
-  5. The Independence Committee or the Shadow Board of Trustees may increase the number of student trustees, and may choose to hold a by-election if the change will take effect before the next set of executive committee elections.
+  5. The Board of Trustees may increase the number of student trustees, and may choose to hold a by-election if the change will take effect before the next set of executive committee elections.
   6. The Student Trustee will provide student governance to the common room separate to the Executive Committee.
-  7. The Student Trustee will work with the Independence Committee/Shadow Board of Trustees to complete the appropriate tasks involved in the journey to independent status.
+  7. The Student Trustee will work with the Board of Trustees to complete the appropriate tasks involved in maintaining the JCR’s independent status.
-  8. The Student Trustee may resign by writing to the chair of Independence Committee/Shadow Board of Trustees.
+  8. The Student Trustee may resign by writing to the chair of the Board of Trustees.
-  9. In the event of a resignation the procedure for the replacement of executive committee members will be followed with the exception that the chair of the Independence Committee/Shadow Board of Trustees will act as decision maker in deciding whether to hold a by-election.
+  9. In the event of a resignation the procedure for the replacement of executive committee members will be followed with the exception that the chair of the Board of Trustees will act as decision maker in deciding whether to hold a by-election.

 ## Freshers Representative Team